freeCodeCamp/guide/src/pages/computer-hardware/index.md

 ---
 ## Computer Hardware

+A computer system contains two elements:Hardware and software.
+Hardware is something you can physically touch, software on the other hand is a set of instuctions the computer needs to be able to function well.

 In this section, we explore the various hardware components of modern computers.

 ## Parts of a Personal Computer